 Office of Planning, Environment, & Realty (HEP)

-How does MAP-21 address transportation and health?
+How does transportation affect public health?

 A. The transportation system helps shape how communities operate, and it can have a profound influence - both positive and negative - on public health.
 Transportation impacts air pollution and the environment, communities, safety, physical activity, and access to jobs, services, healthcare, and recreational opportunities.
 When practitioners consider health in the transportation planning process, they can mitigate the negative health impacts of transportation by reducing air pollution, preventing traffic injuries and deaths, and promoting physical activity.

 When properly planned and designed transportation can have a positive effect on public health.
 Today planners and engineers are working hard to accommodate or even encourage multi modal transportation, such as through complete streets policies that incorporate walking and biking.